rikodot/kardi_notes_app/README.md

 - [ ] allow back button on phone, definitely pop context before changing to new page cuz memory leak or just too many opened after some time?
 - [ ] test delete note and then on other device edit the deleted note or smth
 - [ ] test open app, delete session and what happens?
+- [ ] handle.php some requests do not check if all values are provided (e.g. msg_seen)
 - [ ] password on startup that is used to encrypt owner key (if somebody stole the phone and knew what he was looking for, this would prevent him from decrypting notes)
 - [ ] qr to transfer owner key (buttons: show qr and scan on other device to import there, show qr and scan on other device to import here (for pc), scan qr)
 - [ ] mby dont call setState inside of @override initState? e.g. editor_page.dart